DAK404/OpenSUSE-Setup-Scripts/README.md

 Please check the [GitHub Wiki](https://github.com/DAK404/OpenSUSE-Setup-Scripts/wiki) to learn more about the project.

 If you are looking for the older scripts, please check the [Legacy Branch](https://github.com/DAK404/OpenSUSE-Setup-Scripts/tree/Legacy).
-However, these scripts will not be maintained anymore, since `v2.0.0` of the scripts are so much better to both maintain and run.
+However, these scripts will not be maintained anymore, since the scripts in version `2.0.0` are better in all aspects.

 ## DISCLAIMER!